airbytehq/airbyte/docs/integrations/sources/stripe.md

 For more information on Stripe API Keys, see the [Stripe documentation](https://stripe.com/docs/keys).

-### Step 2: Set up the Stripe source connector in Airbyte
+### Step 2: Set up the Stripe connector in Airbyte

-1. Log in to your [Airbyte Cloud](https://cloud.airbyte.com/workspaces) account or your Airbyte Open Source account.
+1. [Log into your Airbyte Cloud](https://cloud.airbyte.com/workspaces) account or your Airbyte Open Source account.
-2. In the left navigation bar, click **Sources**.
-In the top-right corner, click **+ New source**.
+2. Click Sources and then click + New source.
-3. Find and select **Stripe** from the list of available sources.
+3. On the Set up the source page, select Stripe from the Source type dropdown.
-4. For **Source name**, enter a name to help you identify this source.
+4. Enter a name for the Stripe connector.
 5. For **Account ID**, enter your Stripe Account ID.
 This ID begins with `acct_`, and can be found in the top-right corner of your Stripe [account settings page](https://dashboard.stripe.com/settings/account).
 6. For **Secret Key**, enter the restricted key you created for the connection.
 7. For **Replication Start Date**, use the provided datepicker or enter a UTC date and time programmatically in the format `YYYY-MM-DDTHH:mm:ssZ`.
 The data added on and after this date will be replicated.